nova-pkgs/python/Doc/library/turtle.rst

    its start-orientation (which depends on the mode, see :func:`mode`).

    .. doctest::
-      :skipif: _tkinter is None
       :hide:

       >>> turtle.setheading(90)
       >>> turtle.goto(0, -10)

    .. doctest::
-      :skipif: _tkinter is None

       >>> turtle.heading()
       90.0